bungle/lua-resty-session/README.md

 #### boolean session:save()

-This function saves the session and sends a new cookie to client (with a new expiration time and ecnrypted data).
+This function saves the session and sends a new cookie to client (with a new expiration time and encrypted data).
 You need to call this function whenever you want to save the changes made to ```session.data``` table.
-It is adviced that you call this function only once per request (no need to encrypt and set cookie many times).
+It is advised that you call this function only once per request (no need to encrypt and set cookie many times).
 This function returns a boolean value if everything went as planned (you may assume that it is always the case).

 ```lua